From Hyderabad

 – Extracted from the message from Arvind Singh Mewar (Chairman and Managing Trustee Maharana of Mewar Charitable Foundation) ahead of 2019 Holika Dahan Celebrations.

 The preparations for the grand event begin much ahead making the courtyard ready for public viewing as the Head of the family heralds the festivities with Holika Dahan.
 There are folk dances, pomp and gaiety, and the royal feast on the day of Holi.
-Holika Dahan presented by the MMCF – is termed as ‘the time-honoured Eternal Mewar Festival with an object of preserving artistic, religious and historic interest for cultural conservation of heritage’.
+Holika Dahan presented by the MMCF – is termed as ‘the time-honored Eternal Mewar Festival with an object of preserving artistic, religious and historic interest for cultural conservation of heritage’.

 James Tod, the scholar

 In 1820, James Tod, the scholar known for his extensive work on Rajputana (Rajasthan), beautifully describes scenes from one such Holi celebrations that he had witnessed: “As Phalgun advances, the bacchanalian mirth increases; groups are continually patrolling the streets, throwing a crimson powder at each other, or ejecting a solution of it from syringes, so that the garments and visages of all are one mass of crimson.
 On the 8th, emphatically called the Phag, the Rana joins the queens and their attendants in the palace, when all the restraint is removed, and mirth is unlimited.
 But the most brilliant sight is the playing of the Holi on horseback, on the terrace in front of the palace.
-Each chief who chooses to join has a plentiful supply of missiles, formed of thin plates of mica or talc, enclosing this crimson powder, called abira, which with the most graceful and dextrous horsemanship they dart at each other, pursuing, caprioling and jesting.”
+Each chief who chooses to join has a plentiful supply of missiles, formed of thin plates of mica or talc, enclosing this crimson powder, called abira, which with the most graceful and dexterous horsemanship they dart at each other, pursuing, caprioling and jesting.”

 British artist Val Prinsep in his journal – Imperial India – describes in detail how in 1877, during the reign of Maharana Sajjan Singh, Holi was played in similar fashion on elephants.
 It makes for a delightful read as he refers to Holi as the great game to pelt everybody with red powder made from cinara nuts and shares how he ends up learning to play, and that it reminded him of the carnival at Rome.